Francesco Cetti once said, “There is not in Italy what there is in Sardinia, nor in Sardinia what there is in Italy.”

 I was therefore surprised that there was a lot more meat and dairy than I expected.

 I’ve always been taught (by my nan) that a little of what you fancy won’t do you any harm.
 Stick to good, fresh food made from whole, local ingredients.
-It is hard to do (reference: my breakfast) However, this attitude to food seemed fundamental to the Sardinian diet I was served on my trip.
+It is hard to do (reference: my breakfast).
+However, this attitude to food seemed fundamental to the Sardinian food I was served on my trip.

 This, I believe, is the magic of the Sardinian diet.

-What follows is a quick guide to Sardinian food with plenty of pictures to whet your appetite.
-I’ve broken this up according to the various courses you work your way through in Italy starting with antipasto all the way through to dessert.
+What follows is a quick guide to traditional Sardinian food with plenty of pictures to whet your appetite.
+I’ve largely ordered this list according to the various courses you work your way through in Italy starting with antipasto all the way through to dessert.

 You can also find Pane Guttiau, which is more heavily salted and includes oregano.
 My indulged pallet preferred this saltier version.

 Between you and I, I nicknamed this the ‘angry bread’.
 Why?
 It’s spiky, hard, dry and prone to hurt your mouth.
 Plus, the shape was reminiscent of a dragon’s spine.
-Still, it’s a Sardinian food, so give it a try.
+Still, it’s Sardinian, so give it a try.
 Just make sure you have dental cover on your travel insurance.